sat·is·fice – verb – accept an available option as satisfactory

 Q: How are the videos named and organized?

 A: I’d like to respond to the first part first.
 I sometimes use the titles from the original backing tracks, with occasional minor edits.
 For example, I thought “Sweden is a Burning Hell” was a bit harsh, so that became “Sweden is Burning”.
 (Tip for aspiring artists: It’s thoughtful touches like this that help you develop a huge fan base in Sweden.)
 Other times I do something else.

 Now I’d like to respond to the second part second.
 I love that you assume the tracks are organized!
 Video uploads simply appear in reverse-chronological order.
 (Fun fact: This is how time is arranged when you put your calendar upside-down or, for older readers, when you wear your watch inside-out.)

 Q: You’ve built some of your own guitars.
 What can you tell us about that?

 A: After owning the same Fender stratocaster for 17 years, I decided to build a strat-style guitar.
 That went so well that I built a few more.
-I continue to modify them all the time.
-Some details are provided below.
-I couldn’t be more pleased with the bodies and necks made by Warmoth Guitar Products and the many other parts I’ve used.
+I modify them all the time.
+The current guitar family is shown below.

 Q: What would you say to the good people who made these guitar parts if they heard your music?